Code4Blessings/Goals-App/README.md

 # Goals App inspired by the React-Native Course by Academind aka Maximilian Schwarzmüller (Udemy Course)

+- To start the app, use the "npm start" command in the command line.

+- Is compatible with both Iphone (real device) and Android

 ## Goals App

 **This project uses the following:**